hacks-guide/Guide_Wii/docs/letterbomb.md

 1. Launch the Wii Message Board.
 1. Open the red letter with a bomb.
     + Ensure the date on your Wii is correct, otherwise you might be unable to find the letter.
-    + In some cases, you may need to check the messages for tommorow or yesterday for the letter to show up.
+    + In some cases, you may need to check the messages for tomorrow or yesterday for the letter to show up.
     + If you don't see the red letter, check if any errors appear in the SD card section of `Data Management`.
 If any do, there may be an issue with the SD card format or the Wii’s SD card reader.
     + If your Wii freezes after clicking on the letter, you most likely chose the wrong system menu region for LetterBomb.
 Go back to Step 2 and verify that you chose the right region.
     + If all is correct and there is freezing, keep on trying until it works.